All enquiries about council tax payments for East Sussex should be made to your local district or borough council.

 What happens if I don't pay?

-If you don’t pay then your council will initially issue you with a reminder – telling you when payment is due and how much you owe.
+If you don’t pay, your council will initially issue you with a reminder – telling you when payment is due and how much you owe.
 For more about non-payment of council tax see the Citizen’s Advice Bureau.

 It is important that you contact your district or borough council tax office if you are moving into, out of or within the area.
 Contact details for all district and borough council tax offices are available on their websites, above.